truenas/documentation/content/SCALE/SCALETutorials/Datasets/PermissionsSCALE.md

 ---

 TrueNAS SCALE provides basic permissions settings and an access control list (ACL) editor to define dataset permissions.
-ACL permissions control the actions users can perform on dataset contents and on shares.
+ACL permissions control the actions users can perform on dataset contents and shares.

 {{< hint type=note >}}
 An Access Control List (ACL) is a set of account permissions associated with a dataset that applies to directories or files within that dataset.